Reviews

 Pro: Term Lengths are Varied on Many Financing Options

-Because Rapid Finance has many different term lengths on many of its loans, you’ll have more flexible payment options.
+Because Rapid Finance offers varied term lengths on many loans, you’ll have more flexible payment options.

 Pro: Good Customer Service

-Rapid Finance reviews about its customer service team indicate that they are very helpful.
-This is particularly important since you don’t have a physical location to visit if there are problems.
+Rapid Finance reviews indicate their customer service team is very helpful.
+This is particularly important since there’s no physical location to visit if problems arise.

 Pro: High Lending Limits

 Looking at lines of credit or invoice financing?
-Rapid Finance’s loan offerings have generous borrowing limits.
+Rapid Finance’s loan offerings feature generous borrowing limits.

 Pro: Better Business Bureau Rating

-Rapid Finance has been accredited by the Better Business Bureau since 2010.
-Its Better Business Bureau rating is A+.
+Rapid Finance has been accredited by the Better Business Bureau since 2010 with an A+ rating.

 Con: Startups Don’t Qualify

-One of the areas that Rapid Finance falls short is offering loan options to startups.
-That cuts the list of businesses that can find a business loan with them.
+Rapid Finance falls short in offering loan options to startups, which limits the businesses that can secure financing through them.

 rapid finance empowering small businesses

-Con: Loan Offerings ARE Not Available in New Jersey, Montana, Nevada, and Rhone Island
+Con: Loan Offerings ARE Not Available in New Jersey, Montana, Nevada, and Rhode Island

 If you’re a business owner in these four states, you won’t find loan options like lines of credit with Rapid Finance.